Wednesday, September 14, 2011

 __________________________________________________________

 In my International Political Economy course today we spent a good deal of time talking about the interplay between economics and politics, and how both impact modern markets.
-Since some of it was a bit detailed, below is a brief outline of some of the topics we discussed for my class.
+Since some of it was a bit detailed, below is a brief outline of some of the topics we discussed in class.
 Those of you who are not in my class can read too ;-)

 __________________________________________________________